ESMValGroup/ESMValTool_Tutorial/index.md

 causes and effects of model biases and inter-model spread within the CMIP model ensemble.

+> ## Disclaimer
+>    <p>The training material presented in this hackathon reproduces and adapts parts of the ESMValTool Tutorial.
+The original tutorial can be cited as follows:</p>
+>>
+>>        ESMValTool Development Team (2020): ESMValTool version 2.0.
+Zenodo. https://doi.org/10.5281/zenodo.3974591
+>>
+> This material has been specifically adapted for the ACCESS-NRI ESMValTool Workflow deployed on the NCI Gadi computing system.
+{: .callout}

 > ## What will you learn in this course
 >